simrenbasra/simys-blog/_posts/2024-10-31-trick_or_retreat_part2.md

 So far, I have introduced the basic concepts of Reinforcement Learning (RL) and outlined the environment and rules for my RL project, **Trick or ReTreat**.

 In this post, I’ll explore two key libraries in RL: OpenAI's Gym and Stable Baselines3, both of which streamline the process of building and training RL agents.
-Using Lunar Lander environment, I'll showcase two demos: one showing an agent taking random actions and another after training the agent.
+Using the Lunar Lander environment, I'll showcase two demos: one showing an agent taking random actions and another after training the agent.

 <br>